anantn/hn-chatgpt-plugin/README.md

 * [fetch-users.js](hn-to-sqlite/node/fetch-users.js) is a script to fetch user data profiles, can be done on a single machine.
 * [merge.py](hn-to-sqlite/python/merge.py) can be used to merge each partition into a single sqlite file.

 The final output is a sqlite file that's ~25GB.
-It compressed down to ~5GB with zstd &mdash; [download it from HuggingFace](https://huggingface.co/datasets/anantn/hacker-news/tree/main).
-This db includes indexes on some common fields, if you want to reduce the size further you can always `DROP INDEX`.
+It compressed down to ~5GB with zstd which is the version hosted on HuggingFace.
+This includes indexes on some common fields, if you want to reduce the size further you can always `DROP INDEX`.

 Decompressing it should take less than a minute on a good computer with an SSD: